 WILD WEATHER

 Sometimes the weather turns really wild!
 When strong winds whirl across the ocean they can grow into huge, powerful storms.
 Over land, storms, twisting winds and heavy rain can cause extreme damage.

-The centre of the storm is called the eye.
-Here, the weather is calm.

-NIVIER

 A tropical cyclone is an extreme tropical storm with strong winds and heavy rain.
 It is also known as a hurricane or typhoon.

-BONNIER

-The water vapour

-condenses to

-Warm ocean water

-evaporates.
-It turns into water vapour and rises.

 The clouds begin to spiral as strong winds blow.

 A tornado is a fast, spinning wind that begins in a thunderstorm.
 When warmer, moist air meets cool dry air, the whole cloud starts to slowly spin.
 The winds suck up air and it spirals into a tall funnel.
 When the funnel touches the ground, a tornado is formed.

-BONNIER

-The clouds spread out at the top of the storm like a huge disc.

-happens over the sea is called a waterspout
+A ternade that bappear over the sea is called a waterspeat

-A tornado moves quickly over the ground
+A ternade mores queckly ever the ground

-cyclone can be hundreds of kilometres across

 Mudslide

+clone can be hundreds of kilometres nevers

+The clouds spread out at the

+top of the storm

+like a huge disc.
-A cyclone can push huge amounts of water onto land.
-This is called a storm surge.

-When heavy rain falls over mountains it can create a mudslide.
+A cyclone can push huge ascounts of water ento land This is called a storm surge, When heavy rain falls over mountains it can create a mudslide.
 The rainwater mixes with the soil to make a thick sludge that flows like water.
 Mudslides are more likely in places where people have cut down trees or other plants.

-When tropical cyclones move over land

-they bring flooding and cause great damage.
-The wind can be powerful

-enough to pull trees out of the ground and destroy buildings.
+The water vapour condenses to form cloud Warm ocean water evaporates.
+It turns into water vapour and rises.
+When tropical cyclones move over land they bring flooding and cause great damage.
+The wind can be powerful enough to pull trees out of the ground and destroy buildings.
 However, they soon run out of energy over land.
+The centre of the storm is called the ego.
+Here, the weather is calm.

-EXTREME HOT AND COLD Deserts are very dry places that have extreme temperatures.
-These conditions make it difficult for living things to surrive, but even in the Sahara and Gobi deserts there are signs of life.
+50 EXTREME HOT AND COLD Deserts are very dry places that have extreme temperatures.
+These conditions make it difficult for living things to survive, but even in the Sahara and Gobi deserts there are signs of life.